 One of the quickest ways to complicate your busy mom life is for one of your kiddos to get sick.
 Sitting in urgent care, running to the pharmacy and rescheduling work responsibilities is enough to put anyone over the edge.
 As if you didn’t have enough on your plate already right?
-Well today, I am sharing my best teacher-mom tips to teach you how your kids can avoid getting sick at school.
+Well today, I am sharing my best teacher-mom tips to keep your child from catching all the germs at school.

 How to Avoid Getting Sick at School

 As a first grade teacher, mother of two and former microbiologist – germs are totally my jam!

 The sounds of kids coughing, sneezing and puking are practically the soundtrack of my life.

 As a mom, I know how scary it is to send your kiddos to school knowing that there are germs everywhere.

 Don’t be scared mama!